daynix/qemu/docs/ebpf_rss.rst

         tap,vhost=off & virtio-net-pci,rss=on,hash=on

-- eBPF is used, hash population would be not reported as virtio-net feature to guest:
+- eBPF is used, hash population feature is not reported to the guest:

         tap,vhost=on & virtio-net-pci,rss=on,hash=on

-If CONFIG_EBPF doesn't set, then 'software' RSS is used in all cases.
+If CONFIG_EBPF is not set then only 'software' RSS is supported.
-Also 'software' RSS, as a fallback, is used if the eBPF program failed to load or set to TAP.
+Also 'software' RSS, as a fallback, is used if the eBPF program failed to load or set to TUN.

 RSS eBPF program
 ----------------